ayush51/tutorial/tutorial.md

  - [The window size options](#window_size)
  - [The drawing mode](#drawing_mode)

 ######Please note:
  - A comprehensive and consise table detailing the session appearance can be found in the API documentation.

 <a name="chat_box"></a>
 ####Chat box

+The default:

+ - The icons are a soft red color.
+ - The follower:
+   - Can see how many people are in the session
+   - Can exit the session
+   - Can maximise/ minimise the chat box window

+ - The leader:
+   - Can see how many people are in the session
+   - Can exit the session
+   - Can maximise/ minimise the chat box window
+   - Can add a user to the session
+   - Can navigate to a new url

 You can change the chatbox color in the Surfly code snippet by changing the css string.